ucb-dataj/j200/_posts/2018-10-06-mapping_activity.md

 author    : Amanda Hickman
 ---

-We're going to work in Mapbox Studio.
-So go ahead and create an account.
+We're going to work in [Datawrapper](https://www.datawrapper.de/), so go ahead and create an account.